Modification of banknotes of the Russian ruble (2022—2025): 10-ruble banknotes

 The issue of 10-ruble banknotes was previously discontinued in 2012, as they were completely replaced by 10-ruble coins.
 Mikhail Alekseev, deputy chairman of the Bank of Russia, explained the decision to resume the issue of 10-ruble notes by saying that it is easier to return banknotes to monetary circulation: "We issue a lot of 10-ruble coins, but they immediately settle in piggy banks and do not return to circulation.
 At the same time, you cannot put a banknote in a piggy bank, it's much easier to find a place for it in a wallet.
 In addition, it is easier to transport banknotes than coins.
 Thus, replacing coins with banknotes make sense both from the side of reducing our costs and from the side of usability".

 The 10-ruble banknote will depict Novosibirsk and the Siberian Federal District.
-Novosibirsk will replace another city of the Siberian Federal District, Krasnoyarsk, depicted on the banknotes of the 1997 model, and will be presented on the bills of the Bank of Russia for the first time.
-It is planned to put it into circulation together with 50-ruble bills by 2025.
+Novosibirsk will replace another Siberian city, Krasnoyarsk, which was featured on the banknotes of the 1997 series.
+This marks the first time that Novosibirsk will be presented on a Bank of Russia bill.
+The Central Bank plans to put this note into circulation, along with the modernized 500-ruble note, by 2028.

 50-ruble banknotes

-The 50-ruble banknote will depict St. Petersburg and the Northwestern Federal District.
-St. Petersburg retains its place in comparison with the banknotes of the previous sample.
-It is planned to put it into circulation together with 10-ruble bills by 2025.
+The new 50-ruble banknote will depict St. Petersburg and the Northwestern Federal District.
+St. Petersburg retains its place compared to the banknotes of the previous design.
+The Central Bank plans to put this new note into circulation by 2027.